tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 any quarrel with you, and I'm sure I don't want any.
 Come along out of there, you rascal."

-Farmer Brown's boy stepped aside, and Jenny Skunk calmly and without the least sign of hurry or worry walked out, stopped for a drink at the pan of water in the henyard, walked through the henyard gate, and turned towards the stone wall along the edge of the Old Orchard.
+Farmer Brown's girl stepped aside, and Jenny Skunk calmly and without the least sign of hurry or worry walked out, stopped for a drink at the pan of water in the henyard, walked through the henyard gate, and turned towards the stone wall along the edge of the Old Orchard.